icinganalysis/icinganalysis.github.io/content/bilanin_pi_terms.md

 and can describe the flow of water on a surface or the tendency for droplets to breakup.

-###Buckingham-π Analysis of Icing Scaling
+### Buckingham-π Analysis of Icing Scaling

 "Straightforward application of the Buckingham-π theory" found 18 dimensionless parameters (although vapor pressure was noted as a term not included).

 For brevity, I will not enumerate them all here.
-Some of the terms are familiar, such a Mach and Reynolds numbers.
+Some terms are familiar, such a Mach and Reynolds numbers.
 You can see all 18 pi terms in the publication, or in Dillon [^2].

 Bilanin summarizes: